 2. Open a terminal (for Linux) or a command line (for Windows) on your computer.
 Enter the command:

 For example, if the instructions say "user: root" and "server IP address: 220.127.116.11", then the command would be:

 3. The connection will prompt you for a password.
 Enter the password from the instructions.
 For example, if the instructions say "password: YHr4mhn7hFJeN", enter YHr4mhn7hFJeN.

-Please note: The password cannot be copied and pasted; it must be entered manually.
+Please note: In some SSH clients, the password cannot be copied and pasted; it must be entered manually.
 The letters you enter will not be displayed on the screen to protect your password.
 Type the symbols and press Enter.

 Once the connection is established, you can manage the virtual server remotely from your computer.

 Was this article helpful?